Pim Fortuyn List: Fortuynism

 The ideology or political style that is derived from Pim Fortuyn, and in turn the LPF, is often called Fortuynism.
 Observers variously saw him as a political protest targeting the alleged elitism and bureaucratic style of the Dutch purple coalitions or as offering an appealing political style.
 The style was characterized variously as one "of openness, directness and clearness", populism or simply as charisma.
 Another school holds Fortuynism as a distinct ideology, with an alternative vision of society.
 Some argued that Fortuynism was not just one ideology, but contained liberalism, populism and nationalism.
+Gerrit Boerman, the head of the Document Center for Dutch Political Parties at the University of Groningen described Fortuyn's and by extension the LPF's ideology as not fitting into the traditional left-right pattern and described it as a "cocktail of elements stemming from different directions" which included strands of conservatism, communitarianism, libertarianism, classical and social liberalism, and national-populism.

 During the 2002 campaign, Fortuyn was accused of being on the "extreme right", although others saw only certain similarities.
-While he employed anti-immigration rhetoric, he was neither a radical nationalist nor a defender of traditional authoritarian values.
+Comparisons were drawn between Fortuyn and the LPF with far-right populist leaders and parties in Europe such as Jean-Marie Le Pen and his French National Front by foreign journalists and these were often referred to by the Dutch media and rival politicians.
+However, this was strongly disputed by Fortuyn who stated he wanted nothing to do with such leaders while the LPF called the comparisons "over-simplified" and inaccurate, asserting that the party's immigration programme was not based on hatred of foreigners.
+While Fortuyn employed anti-immigration rhetoric, he was neither a radical nationalist nor a defender of traditional authoritarian values.
 On the contrary, Fortuyn wanted to protect the socio-culturally liberal values of the Netherlands, women's rights and sexual minorities (he was openly homosexual himself), from the "backward" Islamic culture.
-The LPF also won support from some ethnic minorities; one of Fortuyn's closest associates was of Cape Verdean origin while one of the party's MPs was a young woman of Turkish descent.
+Fortuyn often maintained that his opposition to immigration was not motivated by race or skin colour and that he was not opposed to a multi-racial society.
+The LPF also won support from some ethnic minorities and fielded candidates from immigrant backgrounds during the 2002 election; one of Fortuyn's closest associates was of Cape Verdean origin while one of the party's MPs was a young woman of Turkish descent.